garimasingh128/Hacktoberfest2020-MovieDo/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 ## 👑 👑 Hurray!!!
-You just got closer to completing your hacktoberfest challenge. 😃
+You just got closer to completing your hacktoberfest challenge and win some SWAGS. 😃

 ## Happy??
 Star ⭐ this Repo. 🤩